billhennessy/blog-chunky/content/post/2021/politics-is-downstream-of-the-preternatural.md

 #### [Teen Vogue Explains How to Use Menstrual Blood in Witchcraft to Their 12-17 Year Old Readers](https://www.thegatewaypundit.com/2021/05/teen-vogue-explains-use-menstrual-blood-witchcraft-12-17-year-old-readers/)

 You read that right: Teen Vogue teaches teenage girls how to perform witchcraft using mentrual blood.
-It's dou
+It's doubtful Satan has held such sway over humanity since the time Christ walked the earth.

+Politics is beneath the preternatural.
+That does not mean we must ignore politics.
+It does mean we must engage for only one intention: the greater glory of God.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU2MjI5Nzc1NiwxMjgxMjQ4MTE1XX0=
+eyJoaXN0b3J5IjpbLTgwNDE2MDEwNCwxMjgxMjQ4MTE1XX0=
 -->